-We cultivate our chives in amongst our herb bed, but did you know that wild chives (Allium schoeneprasum) are one of the most common and easy to identify wild growing plants?
+We cultivate our chives amongst our herb beds, but did you know that wild chives (Allium schoeneprasum) are one of the most common and easy-to-identify wild-growing plants?
 What are wild chives and are wild chives edible?
 Read on to find out about wild chive identification and if wild chives are safe to eat.

 Are Those Wild Chives in My Yard?

 Wild chives are indeed so common you may have wondered, “Are those wild chives in my yard?”.
 It is very likely the case.
 These perennial monocots reside in the onion genus and are the smallest species of onion.
 They are the only Allium species native to both the Old and New World and can be found throughout Europe, Asia, and North America.

 Chives have been cultivated in Europe since at least the 16th century, but wild chives have been used according to Egyptian and Mesopotamian records to 5,000 B.C.
 Native people used wild chives medicinally as well.
 Depending upon the culture, wild chives were used to stimulate the appetite or rid the system of worms, clear sinuses, as an antiseptic, or treat a variety of maladies from insect bites, hives, burns, sores, and even snakebites.

 Wild chives contain sulfur compounds that ward off insect pests.
 They make a great companion plant in the garden, a natural pesticide if you would.

 The wild chive is easy to identify if you’ve ever seen a domestic chive.
 They look like a clump of grass as they grow except that the leaf blades are not flat like grass but rather cylindrical and hollow.